LohitoBurrito/ECE484_GEM_Lane_Detection/README.md

-# GEM Polaris ECE 484 Team Kachow
+# GEM Polaris ECE 484 Team Kachow Report

 ⚠️ Disclaimer: You cannot actually run this locally unless you have access to a UIUC ubuntu machine in the ECE 484 classroom.
 This README file rather shows the results of our project.